-SCSEP creates subsidized work experience opportunities and provides job skills training and supportive services for Delaware's older workers.
-Enrollment in SCSEP is open to job seekers, ages 55 and older, with family incomes at 125% or less of the poverty level (after allowable exclusions) as established by the U.S. Department of Health and Human Services.
+Program eligible older workers must be residents of Delaware, 55 years of age or older, unemployed, with family income at 125% or less of the poverty level (after allowable exclusions), as established by the U.S. Department of Health and Human Services.
+Service priority is given to individuals meeting one or more of the following criteria: